 Partially recyclable is a material that is only down-cyclable.
 The resulting material is of lower quality and value; resulting material will most likely landfill at the end of use.

 Product life-span complexity is a term used to describe the abstract negative and positive sides of a product after its obsolescence, neither planned or not bits a difficult task to consider all effects if a product after its life-time, deserve to be called success from an environmental viewpoint.

 Life cycle assessment or LCA – refers to a process in industrial ecology by which the products, processes, and facilities used to manufacture specific products are each examined for their environmental impacts — a balance sheet prepared for each product that considers: the use of materials.

 Integrated Waste Management of solid waste based upon a consideration of source reduction, recycling, waste transformation, and disposal arranged in a hierarchical order

-Extraction of materials from the waste stream for reuse or recycling.
-Examples include source separation, front-end recovery, in-plant recycling, post combustion recovery, leaf composting and so on.
+Material recovery is the extraction of materials from the waste stream for reuse or recycling.
+Examples include source separation, front-end recovery, in-plant recycling, post-combustion recovery, leaf composting, and so on.

-It’s a common misconception that the chasing arrows recycling symbol represents reduce, reuse and reduce or the three R’s.
-It was designed in 1970 by Gary Anderson, 23-year graduate student.
-The symbols illustrate the closed loop system with each arrow line draw a step in the process; collection, manufacturing and purchasing in a closed loop.
-Read more..
+It’s a common misconception that the chasing arrows recycling symbol represent reduce, reuse and reduce or the three Rs.
+It was designed in 1970 by Gary Anderson, a 23-year graduate student.